This-Is-Alan/rockPaperScissors/README.md

-Simple game of Rock Paper Scissors made with JavaScript that plays in the console.
+Updated Version of Rock Paper Scissors Game with UI and interactive buttons.

 Project assigned by The Odin Project.